 Capital assets are recorded at cost at the date of acquisition or at acquisition value at the date of donation.
 The Station's capitalization policy for furniture and fixtures and equipment includes all items with a unit cost of at least \$5,000 and an estimated useful life of greater than one year.
+Improvements to leased property are charged to operations in the year in which the expense is incurred.

-Depreciation is calculated using the straight-line method over the estimated useful lives of the assets, with useful lives ranging from 4 to 40 years.
-Depreciation expense charged to operations for the years ended June 30, 2022 and 2021 totaled \$90,865 and \$108,621, respectively.
+Depreciation is calculated using the straight-line method over the estimated useful lives of the assets, with useful lives ranging from 5 to 40 years.
+Depreciation expense charged to operations for the years ended June 30, 2022 and 2021 totaled \$50,018 and \$68,994, respectively.